holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Process Breakdown of one Circle may not be considered a Process Breakdown of its Super-Circle, as long as the Super-Circle’s Facilitator is working to resolve the Process Breakdown promptly and diligently.

 However, if the Process Breakdown is not resolved within a reasonable timeframe, then the Facilitator of any Super-Circle that ultimately contains the offending Circle may declare a Process Breakdown within the offending Circle’s Super-Circle as well.

+## Article 4: People & Partnership

+### 4.1 Partner Relationships

+The Organization may grant Partner status to anyone who has agreed to enact all of the responsibilities and duties of a Partner defined in this Constitution, thus creating a ***“Partner Relationship”*** between that person and the Organization.
+Any promises either party makes as part of that grant become part of that Partner Relationship, and may only later be changed with the other party's consent.
+However, either the Organization or a Partner may terminate their Partner Relationship without the consent of the other party, and doing so immediately ends that person's rights and responsibilities as a Partner.

+### 4.2 Working Agreements

+The Organization's Partners may make ***“Working Agreements”*** about how they will interact with each other or fulfill their general functions as Partners.
+Working Agreements are for shaping Partner behaviors that underpin Role-based work, and may not define expectations only relevant when a Partner is already energizing a specific Role, nor expectations around how a Partner will prioritize across different Roles.
+Working Agreements may only specify concrete acts to do or behavioral constraints to honor, and may not include promises to achieve specific outcomes or embody abstract qualities.

+As a Partner, you may request a Working Agreement of another Partner for your own personal preferences or to serve a Role you fill, and that Partner may accept or reject the requested Working Agreement based on their own personal preferences.
+Either party may later terminate that Working Agreement at any time without the consent of the other party, unless otherwise agreed in a relevant Working Agreement.

+As a Partner, you have a duty to align your behavior with any Working Agreements you have made.
+A Facilitator may also enforce any relevant Working Agreement while facilitating a Circle's Governance Process or a Tactical Meeting, provided they do not conflict with the prescribed process or any rule in this Constitution.

+### 4.3 Implicit Expectations Hold No Weight

+All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance and Working Agreements it empowers.
+No implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ---